-- The CBL needs to be calculated in order to calculate the reductions for the individual registrations. - The Dispatch Group economic eventis de-aggregated to the registration level settlements based on the registrations in the Dispatch Group early in morning the day after the operating day.
-The individual settlements are submitted by the CSP based on the normal registration level settlement process. - The total reduction for the Dispatch Group is calculated once a day as the sum of all the reductions of the settlements.
-Once all of the settlements in the Dispatch Group reach their final state, the Dispatch Group load reduction is settled. - The final state for a Dispatch Group economic settlement is achieved when all of the individual settlements within the Dispatch Group achieve the following status: - o All settlements in Dispatch Group are confirmed. - Prior to the 60th day after the event, the CSP may mark the Dispatch Group ready for settlement.
-No further updates to any settlements may be done in the Dispatch Group. - o On the 61st day after the event and all settlements are either confirmed, withdrawn or expired. - o The 75th day after the event has been reached, the Dispatch Group settlement is sent to settlements regardless of the individual status of any settlements in the group - Dispatch Groups that are cleared or dispatched are evaluated at the Dispatch Group level when evaluating BOR.
-Deviations and BOR are assessed based on the reduction of the Dispatch Group. - Market Settlements provides settlement report based on Dispatch Group(s) and not by registrations.
+- The CBL needs to be calculated in order to calculate the reductions for the individual Rregistrations. - The Dispatch Group economic eventis are de-aggregated to the Rregistration level settlements based on the Rregistrations in the Dispatch Group early in the morning the day after the Oeperating Deay.
+The individual settlements are submitted by the CSP based on the normal Rregistration level settlement process. - The total reduction for the Dispatch Group is calculated once a day as the sum of all the reductions of the settlements.
+Once all of the settlements in the Dispatch Group reach their final state, the Dispatch Group load reduction is settled. - The final state for a Dispatch Group economic settlement is achieved when all of the individual settlements within the Dispatch Group achieve the following status: - o All settlements in Dispatch Group are confirmed. - o Prior to the 60th day after the event, the CSP may mark the Dispatch Group ready for settlement.
+Once this has occurred, nNo further updates to any settlements may be done in the Dispatch Group. - o On the 61st day after the event and all settlements are either confirmed, withdrawn or expired. - o Once t∓he 75th day after the event has been reached, the Dispatch Group settlement is sent to settlements regardless of the individual status of any settlements in the group. - Dispatch Groups that are cleared or dispatched are evaluated at the Dispatch Group level when evaluating BOR.
+Deviations and BOR are assessed based on the reduction of the Dispatch Group. - Market Settlements provides a settlement report based on Dispatch Group(s) and not by Rregistrations.